Subscribe to our Gay Travel Newsletter here

 If you’d like to extend your time in Kiwi Country, consider joining our New Zealand: North Island Cultural Adventure.
 The all-gay relaxed adventure directly precedes this tour and the two are intended to be booked together.
 Alternatively, this tour is easily paired with our Australia: Summer Down Under tour.

 Kia Ora!
 Welcome to Christchurch, New Zealand.
-From the airport you will be transferred to our Joining Point Hotel.
+From the airport you will be transferred in a shared shuttle to our Joining Point Hotel.
 Upon arrival you’re welcome to unpack and relax after (likely) a very long journey.
-Please join us this afternoon for a group meeting and get familiar with your fellow travellers and fabulous local Guide.
+Please join us this afternoon for a group meeting at 4PM and get familiar with your fellow travellers and fabulous local Guide.
 Then we’ll enjoy a tour of vibrant Christchurch before our official Welcome Dinner.

 Get ready for some pretty epic views this morning as we head inland towards the Southern Alps mountain range and the Mackenzie Region.
 The area is famous for its bright turquoise lakes and stunning snow-capped mountains.
 We’ll be sure to swing by the Summit of Mount John for an unforgettable #nofilter view.
 After arriving at our romantic hotel you’ll have some free time to trek Lake Tekapo, visit the nearby village or even slip into the steaming pools of Tekapo Springs.
 Tonight we’ll enjoy dinner together before seeking out shooting stars in the only dark sky reserve in the Southern Hemisphere—if you spot one, may we suggest wishing for sunny skies to accompany tomorrow’s photogenic hike?